beyo/i18n/README.md

 * Message token subtitution during translation.
 * Translators emit events.
 * Possibility to override just about anything.
+* Frozen objects with validations across all setters
 * Fully tested with a target of 100% coverage.
 * Well structured code.